Peak season business months

 1. Website maintenance

 This step should be done periodically throughout the year.
-When a business forecasts this is a judgement based on two different understandings—judgement based and quantitative.
+When a business forecasts this is a prediction based on two different understandings—judgment based and quantitative.

-At the end of the day, in business, judgement and numbers always work with one another.
-Judgement forecasting uses experiences, understandings of business and intuition.
+At the end of the day, in business, judgment and numbers always work with one another.
+Judgment forecasting uses experiences and understandings of business and intuition.
 What could be improved upon?
 Do we need more staff?
-Is so and so going to work out?
+Is that employee or position going to work out?

-Once the final quarter of 2019 is over, see what worked and what can be approved for next week.
-Could better internal communication or processes helped?
+Once the final quarter of the year is over, see what worked and what can be improved for next year, month, or week.
+Does the company need to improve its internal communication?
 How did marketing campaigns do?
-This is all important to understand to improve for the next busy season.
-In business, the busy season is inevitable, and if you need a weekend away, here are the best places in Colorado to relax a bit!
+This is all-important to understand to improve for the next peak season business months.

 Posted In: Business